svgmap/svgmapAppLayers/README.md

 # svgmapAppLayers
-Collection of layers as a web application for svgMap
+Collection of layers as a web application for SVGMap